awsdocs/amazon-ec2-user-guide/doc_source/general-purpose-instances.md

 # General purpose instances<a name="general-purpose-instances"></a>

-General purpose instances provide a balance of compute, memory, and networking resources, and can be used for a variety of workloads\.
+General purpose instances provide a balance of compute, memory, and networking resources, and can be used for a wide range of workloads\.

+**A1 instances**

+These instances are ideally suited for scale\-out workloads that are supported by the Arm ecosystem\.
+These instances are well\-suited for the following:
++ Web servers
++ Containerized microservices

+Bare metal instances, such as `a1.metal`, provide your applications with direct access to physical resources of the host server, such as processors and memory\.

+For more information, see [AWS Graviton Processor](https://aws.amazon.com/ec2/graviton) and [Amazon EC2 A1 Instances](https://aws.amazon.com/ec2/instance-types/a1)\.

+**M5 and M5a instances**

 These instances provide an ideal cloud infrastructure, offering a balance of compute, memory, and networking resources for a broad range of applications that are deployed in the cloud\.
-They are well\-suited for the following applications:
+They are well\-suited for the following:
-+ Web and application servers
-+ Small and medium databases
++ Small and midsize databases
-+ Gaming servers
++ Data processing tasks that require additional memory
 + Caching fleets
-+ Running backend servers for SAP, Microsoft SharePoint, cluster computing, and other enterprise applications
++ Backend servers for SAP, Microsoft SharePoint, cluster computing, and other enterprise applications

-For more information, see [Amazon EC2 M5 Instances](https://aws.amazon.com/ec2/instance-types/m5)\.
+For more information, see [Amazon EC2 M5 and M5a Instances](https://aws.amazon.com/ec2/instance-types/m5)\.

 Bare metal instances, such as `m5.metal`, provide your applications with direct access to physical resources of the host server, such as processors and memory\.
 These instances are well suited for the following:
 + Workloads that require access to low\-level hardware features \(for example, Intel VT\) that are not available or fully supported in virtualized environments
 + Applications that require a non\-virtualized environment for licensing or support

-**A1 instances**
+**M6g instances**

-These instances are ideally suited for scale\-out workloads that are supported by the Arm ecosystem\.
-These instances are well\-suited for the following applications:
+These instances are powered by AWS Graviton2 processors and deliver balanced compute, memory, and networking for a broad range a general purpose workloads\.
+They are well suited for the following:
-+ Web servers
++ Application servers
++ Microservices
-+ Containerized microservices
++ Gaming servers
++ Midsize data stores
 + Caching fleets
-+ Distributed data stores

-Bare metal instances, such as `a1.metal`, provide your applications with direct access to physical resources of the host server, such as processors and memory\.
+Bare metal instances, such as `m6g.metal`, provide your applications with direct access to physical resources of the host server, such as processors and memory\.

-For more information, see [AWS Graviton Processor](https://aws.amazon.com/ec2/graviton)\.
+For more information, see [Amazon EC2 M6g Instances](https://aws.amazon.com/ec2/instance-types/m6)\.

 **T2, T3, and T3a instances**

 These instances provide a baseline level of CPU performance with the ability to burst to a higher level when required by your workload\.
 An Unlimited instance can sustain high CPU performance for any period of time whenever required\.
 For more information, see [Burstable performance instances](burstable-performance-instances.md)\.
-These instances are well\-suited for the following applications:
+These instances are well\-suited for the following:
 + Websites and web applications
 + Code repositories
 + Development, build, test, and staging environments